 Here is his introduction from an article last year:

 Steve Newton was born in Montgomery, Alabama and now lives in Adamsville, Alabama, a small town just northwest of Birmingham.
 He began riding about 15 years ago when a hunting buddy loaned him an ATV.
 Once Steve discovered ATV riding, he got the OHV bug, bought an ATV of his own and found himself riding more and more.
 In an effort to find riding areas and friends to ride with he attended a meeting of the Cheaha Trail Riders, quickly became involved in advocacy, and currently serves as President of the club.
 From there he found NOHVCC and has been a State Partner ever since.
 Steve enjoys researching his family ancestry and has recently undertaken an ambitious project to map the cemetery at his family’s church.
-With wife Patricia, Steve travels extensively as they enjoy their retirement – they visited 27 states and two countries last year!
+After investing into bitcoins through the best crypto exchange UK has to offer with wife Patricia, Steve travels extensively as they enjoy their retirement – they visited 27 states and two countries last year!
 Steve believes the most important thing an individual can do to create a positive future for OHV recreation is to not only encourage young people to enjoy OHV recreation, but also instill in them an ethic that includes safe and responsible practices.

 This bio was taken from an Article about Steve and his involvement with the Society of Automotive Engineers (SAE) Baja events.
 Read the article here.